shanecelis/bevy_asky/README.md

 ## Controller

 The controllers are all implemented as systems and are not exposed to the user.
 If you prompt for a text field, and then hit 'a', the text field will append an 'a' character.
 It will not be shown though unless it has a view component.

+## View

+The view handles presentation.
+One chooses which view by using a marker component.
+There are two view modules in this crate: 'ascii' and 'color'.
+Their marker components are `ascii::View` and `color::View` respectively.

+It is expected, however, that one will perhaps copy-and-paste 'ascii' or 'color' to make their own.

 # Usage